FabianVegaA/sigmaF/README.md

 ### Conditionals

-Regarding the conditionals the syntax struct is:
+Regarding the conditionals, the syntax structure is:

 ``` Python
 if <Condition> then {